University of California student regent

-The student regent is a position on the University of California Board of Regents created by a 1974 California ballot proposition to represent University of California (UC) students on the university system's governing board.
-Student regents serve an approximately one-year term as 'student regent-designate', followed by a one-year term as a full voting member of the Regents.
-The 2022–2023 student regent is Marlenee Blas Pedrail, a UC Berkeley law student, and the student regent-designate is Merhawi Tesfai, a UCLA graduate student.
+The student regent is a position on the University of California Board of Regents created by a 1974 California ballot proposition, Proposition 4, to represent University of California (UC) students on the university system's governing board.
+Student regents serve an approximately one-year term as Regent-designate, followed by a one-year term as a full voting member of the Regents.